All Episodes

 I wish we would hear more of that.

-Second, uh you just done a terrific program today, and the original point on which I called was that you said Kissinger was the worst diplomat in the history of the country.
+Second, you just terrific program today, and the original point on which I called was that you said Kissinger was the worst diplomat in the history of the country.

-Um I feel like a fairly educated conservative, and it's one of the first times I've heard that observation, so I wondered if you could elaborate a little bit on that.
+I feel like a fairly educated conservative, and that's one of the first times I've heard that observation, so I wondered if you could elaborate a little bit on that.

 Absolutely, and I'll summarize.